Dongfang777/EE629/README.md

+# IoT weekly report 10

+[2020-11-04] Repeated operations of professors on the class through zoom video, run Python code on Raspberry Pi.

+[2020-11-05] Continued reading the third chapter of reference book.
+Have got to 4.1.2 'Internet of Things Global Standardisation-State of Play: IoT Drivers.'

+[2020-10-06] Watched the face recoginition project on CSDN, gained experience from other developers.

 # IoT weekly report 9

 [2020-10-26] Continued reading the third chapter of reference book.
 Have got to 3.11.7 'Extensible Messaging and Presence Protocol(XMPP).'